monadicus/snarkops/snops_book/architecture/RUNNERS.md

 # Runners

 A runner is a `snarkos` node runner.

-Of which we have two different ways.
+Of which we currently only support our own wrapper around `snarkos`.

-## Snarkos

-The regular `snarkos` installation and runner.

 ## Snarkos AoT

 Our own custom wrapper around `snarkos` that allows for some custom behaviors:

-- Additional logging setup/changes
+- configurable BFT port
+- configurable genesis block
+- configurable ledger paths
+- realtime ledger checkpoints
-- Custom ports
+- loki integration
-- Ahead-of-Time(AoT) generation of public transactions
+- ahead-of-time public transaction generation
-- Custom Genesis creation
-- Ledger manipulation and viewing tools
-- Ledger checkpoint tooling
+- transaction executions